CRO

 • Consider: Was the hypothesis wrong, or was the execution wrong?

-• Feed the insight back into new hypotheses
+• Feed the insight into new hypotheses

 For inconclusive:

-• Move on to higher-impact opportunities
+• Usually: move on to higher-impact opportunities

-Test Documentation Template:
+Test Documentation Template

-• Learnings (what did we learn about users?)
+• Learnings: What did we learn about users?

-• Next steps (implement, iterate, or archive)
+• Next steps: Implement, iterate, or archive

 CRO Process Timeline